Electric vehicle plans of the world's top car brands

 Subaru

-Subaru currently produces the Solterra medium SUV in conjunction with Toyota, with plans for three new electric Subarus to be launched from 2025 in the USA.
+Subaru recently launched it’s first ever EV, the Solterra electric medium SUV in Australia and has, plans for three new electric Subarus to be launched from 2025 in the USA.

 By 2028, Subaru expects to produce 400,000 EVs per year, less than half its current annual production.